Strine: Cultural representation and popular culture

-The term was coined in 1964 when the accent was the subject of humorous columns published in the Sydney Morning Herald from the mid-1960s.
 Alastair Ardoch Morrison, under the Strine pseudonym of Afferbeck Lauder (a metaplasm for "Alphabetical Order"), wrote a song "With Air Chew" ("Without You") in 1965 followed by a series of books—Let Stalk Strine (1965), Nose Tone Unturned (1967), Fraffly Well Spoken (1968), and Fraffly Suite (1969).
 An example from one of the books: "Eye-level arch play devoisters ..." ("I'll have a large plate of oysters").
 Contemporary examples include "rise up lights" ("razor blades").
 In 2009, Text Publishing, Melbourne, re-published all four books in an omnibus edition.

-The late environmentalist and TV presenter Steve Irwin was once referred to as the person who "talked Strine like no other contemporary personality".
+From the mid-20th century through to the late 1980s, exaggerated or highly performative forms of the Broad Australian accent became increasingly prominent in Australian popular culture.
+Such speech styles were strongly associated with characters including Ted Bullpitt, and Crocodile Dundee, as well as musicians such as Dave Warner and The Angels.
+Broad Australian vernacular speech also featured prominently in Australian literature and theatre, including the works of John O'Grady and David Williamson.

+During the 2000s, linguist John Hajek cited the television series Kath & Kim as an example of Broad Australian speech in contemporary popular culture.
+Hajek noted that the humour of the series frequently relied on exaggerated vowel pronunciations associated with broader Australian accents, such as the pronunciation of "nice" as "noice".
+In a 2019 Uber Eats advertisement alongside Magda Szubanski as Sharon Strzelecki from Kath & Kim, Kim Kardashian was taught to pronounce "nice" as "noice" in an exaggerated Australian "Strine" style.